WICG/turtledove/FLEDGE.md

  * `adRenderId`: A short [DOMString](https://webidl.spec.whatwg.org/#idl-DOMString) up to 12 characters long serving as an identifier for this ad in this interest group.
 When this field is specified it will be sent instead of the full ad object for [B&A server auctions](https://github.com/WICG/turtledove/blob/main/FLEDGE_browser_bidding_and_auction_API.md).

+ * `selectableBuyerAndSellerReportingId`: An array of strings, one of which is selected by `generateBid()` to be reported to `reportWin()` and `reportResult()` along with `buyerAndSellerReportingId` and `buyerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions.

- * `buyerAndSellerReportingId`: If set, the value is used instead of the interest group name or `buyerReportingId` for reporting in `reportWin` and `reportResult`.
+ * `buyerAndSellerReportingId`: If set and `selectableBuyerAndSellerReportingId` is unset, the value is used instead of the interest group name or `buyerReportingId` for reporting in `reportWin()` and `reportResult()`.
 Note that this field needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions (in the same way that the interest group name would have needed to be).
+If set and `selectableBuyerAndSellerReportingId` is also set, the value is reported to `reportWin()` and `reportResult()` along with the selected `selectablebuyerAndSellerReportingId` and `buyerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions.

- * `buyerReportingId`: If set, the value is used instead of the interest group name for reporting in `reportWin`.
+ * `buyerReportingId`: If set and `selectableBuyerAndSellerReportingId` is unset, the value is used instead of the interest group name for reporting in `reportWin`.
 Note that this field needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions (in the same way that the interest group name would have needed to be).
+If set and `selectableBuyerAndSellerReportingId` is also set, the value is reported to `reportWin()` along with the selected `selectablebuyerAndSellerReportingId` and `buyerAndSellerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions.

  * `metadata`: Arbitrary metadata that can be used at bidding time.